gitGyro-Dev/gyroos/README.md

 ---

+# Research Collaboration

+This project is open for discussion and collaboration.

+If you are interested in:

+- AI agent systems
+- operating system research
+- multi-agent coordination

+feel free to open an issue or discussion.

+---

 # License

 MIT License

----

-# Research Collaboration

-This project is open to research discussion and collaboration.

-If you are interested in the idea of **observation-driven operating systems** or **AI agent coordination architectures**, feel free to open an issue or start a discussion.

 ---

 # Author

 GyroOS Research Project